 The CMTS MUST provide periodic unicast grants, when the flow is active, but MUST revert to providing periodic unicast request opportunities when the flow is inactive.
 [The CMTS can detect flow inactivity by detecting unused grants.
-However, the algorithm for detecting a flow changing from an active to an inactive state is dependent on the CMTS implementation] The CM MUST use only unicast request opportunities in order to obtain upstream transmission opportunities.
-The CM MUST use unsolicited data grants for upstream transmission as well.
-The key service parameters are the Nominal Polling Interval, the Tolerated Poll Jitter, the Nominal Grant Interval, the Tolerated Grant Jitter, the Unsolicited Grant Size and the Request/Transmission Policy.
+However, the algorithm for detecting a flow changing from an active to an inactive state is dependent on the CMTS implementation].
+In order for this service to work correctly, the Request/ Transmission Policy setting (refer to C.2.2.6.3) MUST be such that the CM is prohibited from using any contention request or request/data opportunities.
+The Request/Transmission Policy MUST also prohibit piggyback requests.
+This results in the CM using only unicast request opportunities in order to obtain upstream transmission opportunities.
+However, the CM will use unsolicited data grants for upstream transmission as well.
+All other bits of the Request/Transmission Policy.5 The key service parameters are the Nominal Polling Interval, the Tolerated Poll Jitter, the Nominal Grant Interval, the Tolerated Grant Jitter, the Unsolicited Grant Size and the Request/Transmission Policy.

-In UGS-AD service, when restarting UGS after an interval of RTP, the CMTS SHOULD provide additional grants in the first (and/or second) grant interval such that the CM receives a total of one grant for each grant interval from the time the CM requested restart of UGS, plus one additional grant.
-(Refer to Appendix M) Because the Service Flow is provisioned as a UGS flow with a specific grant interval and grant size, when restarting UGS, the CM MUST NOT request a different sized grant than the already provisioned UGS flow.
-As with any Service Flow, changes can only be requested with a DSC command. \(^1\)
+In UGS-AD service, when restarting UGS after an interval of rtPS, the CMTS SHOULD provide additional grants in the first (and/or second) grant interval such that the CM receives a total of one grant for each grant interval from the time the CM requested restart of UGS, plus one additional grant.
+6(Refer to Appendix M) Because the Service Flow is provisioned as a UGS flow with a specific grant interval and grant size, when restarting UGS, the CM MUST NOT request a different sized grant than the already provisioned UGS flow.
+As with any Service Flow, changes can only be requested with a DSC command.1